GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/source-maps/index.md

   - pbakaus
 date: 2015-04-13
 #updated: YYYY-MM-DD
-description: "Keep your client-side code readable and debuggable even after you&#39;ve combined, minified or compiled it."
+description: "Keep your client-side code readable and debuggable even after you've combined, minified or compiled it."
 ---

 Keep your client-side code readable and debuggable even after you've combined, minified or compiled